sansseriff/phd_thesis/src/chapter_01/section_01_introduction.md

 This work used a low-jitter, differential SNSPD \cite{Colangelo2021}, with an active area of 22 $\times$ 15 {\textmu}m, formed by a meander of 100 nm-wide and 5-nm-thick niobium nitride (NbN) nanowires on a 500 nm pitch.
 A more conventional single-ended readout SNSPD of similar area would also achieve low DCR in this coupling system, but would likely achieve a lower performance metric $H$ from correspondingly higher jitter.
 The nanowire is embedded in an efficiency-enhancing optical stack made of alternating layers of TiO$_2$ and SiO$_2$ and a gold mirror layer.
 As shown in Fig. \ref{fig:false-color}b and c, when fiber coupled (without any fiber-based filtering methods applied), this detector achieved a saturated SDE of $84\% \pm 4.4 \%$ and a DCR of 20 Hz at a bias current of 16 {\textmu}A.

-As also shown in Fig. \ref{fig:false-color}b, the free-space coupling system achieves up to $72 \% \pm 3.7 \%$ SDE as measured from the fiber outside the cryostat.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; As also shown in Fig. \ref{fig:false-color}b, the free-space coupling system achieves up to $72 \% \pm 3.7 \%$ SDE as measured from the fiber outside the cryostat.
 The reduction in efficiency is likely due to surface reflections in the free-space optics, and potential misalignment in the optical baffles.
 The minimum DCR (Fig. \ref{fig:false-color}c) at $72 \%$ SDE is about 0.1 Hz, with a bias current of 16 {\textmu}A. These metrics, with the jitter measurements shown in Fig. \ref{fig:false-color}b, give a maximum H value of $5 \times 10^{11}$ (Fig. \ref{fig:false-color}c).
 Values as high as $1.8 \times 10^{12}$ have been reported before, but at 1.5\% system detection efficiency \cite{Shibata2015}.
 Our system shows a low DCR can be achieved without severe reduction of SDE or usable target wavelength bandwidth.
 This is paramount for the future of terrestrial and space-to-ground quantum communication, since it increases success rate with finite statistics \cite{Boaron2018secure}.
 The same techniques can be applied to emerging SNSPD applications at longer wavelengths, such as laser ranging \cite{Taylor2019}, where fiber filtering is impractical.
 Beyond single-mode applications, our work paves the way to scalable, low-DCR, multi-mode coupling to SNSPD arrays \cite{Wollman2019}.

 ![**The caption heading** And I think the rest of this is the caption ](./figs/Figure_Data_Sept_2022.svg){#fig:custom_figure short-caption="The second first caption."